 We will open for the 2021 season on June 5th.
 Open daily 10-4, except Wednesdays and Sundays.
 Check our Facebook page under New England Via Vermont for updates.

-Our “homespun” displays feature never published images, and letters, and an eclectic collection of memorabilia.
+Our “homespun” displays feature never published images, and letters, and collection of artifacts.
 Unique!

 Soldiers and Citizens is a FREE museum; donations offered help fund preservation and education efforts (largely through the Civil War Trust, a top-rated charity.)
 Listed here are some of the historic sites your donations have helped to fund: